 You need to remember that it is your legal responsibility to keep your car maintained and in good working condition.

 When you hear the sound, try to keep note of when the noise occurs to help diagnose the issue.
-For example, does it happen when you turn on the ignition?
-While the car is idling?
+For example, does your car make squeaking noises when you drive slowly?
+Does it happen when you turn on the ignition or while the car is idling?
 Does it occur when accelerating or turning?
 Or, when you go over a bump?

-The RAC’s guide to unusual car sounds makes a point that “modern cars are well-oiled machines, so when they start making sounds they shouldn’t, it’s a concern.”
+The RAC’s guide to unusual car sounds points out that “modern cars are well-oiled machines, so when they start making sounds they shouldn’t, it’s a concern.”

-Here are some of the more frequent reasons you’ll hear squeaking noises:
+Below are some of the more common reasons for hearing squeaking noises:

 Issue with the serpentine belt